ACF

 • Aspiration Hazard, Category 2

-In addition to the GHS hazard classes, Canada has got additional classes such as:
+In addition to the standard GHS hazard classes, Canada has introduced the following additional hazard classes:

 GHS Labelling Requirement

-• The name, Canadian address, telephone number of either the manufacturer or importer
+• Initial supplier identifier: the name, address, and phone number of the Canadian manufacturer or Canadian importer.

 Safety Data Sheet